jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

 No person who furnishes a report to any court for the purposes of any proceedings under this Act or who supplies any information for the purposes of any such report shall be under any civil or criminal liability in respect of the furnishing of that report or the supply of that information unless the report was furnished or the information was supplied in bad faith.

 ### 445 Witnesses expenses
-(1) Where any person is required to give evidence before a Family Court or a Youth Court, that person may, if the court so directs, be paid fees, allowances, and expenses, and the provisions of any regulations in that behalf under the Summary Proceedings Act 1957 and for the time being in force shall apply accordingly.
+(1) Where any person is required to give evidence before a Family Court or a Youth Court, that person may, if the court so directs, be paid fees, allowances, and expenses, and the provisions of any regulations in that behalf under the Criminal Procedure Act 2011 and for the time being in force shall apply accordingly.
 (2) A Family Court or Youth Court, as the case may be, shall have the powers of a court under any such regulations to fix or disallow, in whole or in part, or increase the amounts payable under those regulations.

 **Search warrants**